material-motion/material-motion/specifications/runtime.md

 Status of this document: **Draft**

-# Runtime
+# Motion Runtime

 The system we propose here is an implementation of the [Plan/Fulfillment](../concepts/plan-fulfillment.md) pattern.
-We call it a Runtime.
+We call it a Motion Runtime.

 New terminology: Transaction, Intention, and Actor.

 ## Purpose

-The purpose of a Runtime is to coordinate the expression of diverse types of motion and interaction.
+The purpose of a Motion Runtime is to coordinate the expression of diverse types of motion and interaction.
 It is an abstraction layer between the application engineer and any number of fulfillment systems.

-The following diagram shows where the Runtime lives in relation to a platform like iOS.
+The following diagram shows where the Motion Runtime lives in relation to a platform like iOS.

 ![](../_assets/Abstraction.svg)

-Aside: if we zoom in to the Runtime then we can see how the Plan/Fulfillment pattern is composable: Core Animation and its CABasicAnimation is simply a nested Plan/Fulfillment system.
+Aside: if we zoom in to the Motion Runtime then we can see how the Plan/Fulfillment pattern is composable: Core Animation and its CABasicAnimation is simply a nested Plan/Fulfillment system.

 ![](../_assets/AbstractionDive.svg)

-As we'll discuss in detail below, the Runtime acts as a fulfillment engine for objects we call Intention.
+As we'll discuss in detail below, the Motion Runtime acts as a fulfillment engine for objects we call Intention.

 ## Overview

-An instance of a Runtime must be able to do the following:
+An instance of a Motion Runtime must be able to do the following:

 - Commit to Intentions.
 - Fulfill those Intentions.